Evacuation order issued as large fire breaks out in Richmond

 “Stay safe, stay clear of the area,” Snow said.

+As of 9 p.m., Wayne County EMA said that over 2,000 people have evacuated the area.

+The Environmental Protection Agency and Indiana Department of Environmental Management are on scene and assessing.

-All after school activies have been canceled due to the large fire, according to Richmond Community Schools.
+All after-school activities have been canceled due to the large fire, according to Richmond Community Schools.

 “The scope of the fire is our biggest issue,” Snow said.

+One firefighter is said to have injured his ankle after falling down a ravine while combating the fire.
+He has been treated and released.

-At this time, there is no timeline on how long it will take to put out the massive fire.
+At this time, there is no timeline for how long it will take to put out the massive fire.

 Those in need of assistance are asked to call (765) 973-9399.